JenPage/Showcase/readme.md

 Both display and trophy component views can be customized.

-> Note: Currently, there is no "sort" functionality, but you can still sort trophies within a display by detaching/attaching trophies from selective displays, which will put a particular trophy last in the sorting order.
+> Note: Currently, there is no "sort" functionality, but you can still sort trophies within a display by detaching/attaching trophies from a display, which will put a particular trophy last in the sorting order.
 This is for alpha functionality only, and proper sorting will be in place for 1.0

 ---